 In this piece, I evaluate two data analytics stocks: MicroStrategy (MSTR) and Palantir Technologies (PLTR).
-A closer look leads me to adopt a neutral view for both stocks, but Palantir looks like the better investment.
+A closer look leads me to adopt a neutral view of both stocks, but Palantir looks like the better investment.

-MicroStrategy considers itself “the world’s first bitcoin development company.”
+MicroStrategy considers itself “the world’s first Bitcoin development company.”
 However, it also provides enterprise analytics and mobility software, in addition to designing, developing, marketing, and selling its software platform via licensing arrangements and cloud-based subscriptions.
 Meanwhile, Palantir Technologies develops software products for human-driven analysis of real-world data, aiming to create the world’s best user experience for data analysis.

 Shares of MicroStrategy have surged 25% over the last three months, bringing their year-to-date gain to 158% and their one-year return to an impressive 423%.
 Meanwhile, Palantir stock has soared 41% over the last three months, more than doubling year-to-date, and is up 145% over the last year.

-Both companies’ three-month share-price surges likely have little to do with each other, given that MicroStrategy is widely seen as a backdoor bitcoin ($BTC-USD) play.
-The MSTR share price is relatively correlated to the price of bitcoin.
+Both companies’ three-month share-price surges likely have little to do with each other, given that MicroStrategy is widely seen as a backdoor Bitcoin ($BTC-USD) play.
+The MSTR share price is relatively correlated to the price of Bitcoin.
 However, there’s much more to the story with each of these stocks.

 A Closer Look at MicroStrategy (MSTR)

-MicroStrategy could soon own more bitcoin than Grayscale, which has unloaded a lot of tokens since the spot ETFs were introduced in the U.S. earlier this year.
-According to its latest regulatory filing on September 20, Grayscale held more than 620,000 bitcoins in its Bitcoin Trust before the launch of the spot ETFs in January.
+MicroStrategy could soon own more Bitcoin than Grayscale, which has unloaded a lot of tokens since the spot ETFs were introduced in the U.S. earlier this year.
+According to its latest regulatory filing on September 20, Grayscale held more than 620,000 Bitcoins in its Bitcoin Trust before the launch of the spot ETFs in January.
 The firm now holds a little over 254,000 tokens between its Bitcoin Trust and Bitcoin Mini Trust.

-Meanwhile, MicroStrategy paid an average price of $65,882 for the 12,222 bitcoins it bought between the end of the first quarter and August 1, the date of its latest earnings release.
+Meanwhile, MicroStrategy paid an average price of $65,882 for the 12,222 Bitcoins it bought between the end of the first quarter and August 1, the date of its latest earnings release.
 It’s somewhat akin to a company repurchasing its own stock while the price is high rather than during times when the price is depressed.

 Microstrategy’s Data Analytics Operations